Parker Fondren’s Daughter

 “Bill, we had an awesome visit yesterday with Phyllis Lee Fondren Branner . . . whom some of us hadn’t seen in over 50 years and others of us hadn’t even met.
 The attached picture from Phyllis pretty much sums up the emotion of the day.
 We’re still trying to take it all in.
 We’re planning a bigger family reunion Memorial Day 2018 at Shiloh National Military Park . . . you’re invited!”

 Over the past two decades, I’ve researched more than two thousand veterans’ service records for more than a thousand clients and families.
 It’s more than gratifying when my research helps to reunite families.
 I am honored to have performed this work for Donna King and her family and grateful that Donna shared her family’s happy reunion with me.
-And who knows, maybe I’ll be at Shiloh National Military Park in Tennessee for the reunion next year on Memorial Day.

 Photos: Fondren family photos.
-Used by permission.
+Used by permission, with deepest thanks to Donna King.

 TEC4 Park Fondren with his daughter, Phyllis Lee Fondren, circa 1940 or 41